October 1st, 2021

 Any surgery brings risk and potential complications.
 Bariatric surgery is no different, and complications include but are not limited to dumping syndrome, hernias, ulcers, bowel obstructions, and gallstones.
-There is a hidden complication that hasn't received much press or even research, yet still exists: oral health issues.
+There is a hidden complication that hasn't received much press or even research, yet still exists: dental problems and oral health issues after bariatric surgery.
 Little is known about oral health concerns post-WLS; first, let's look at the research that has piqued many patients and professionals' interest.

 The current literature is quite limited concerning dental manifestations after bariatric surgery.
 It has been found there is an increase of dental erosion, increased dental caries, and increased dental hypersensitivity post-operatively.
 Dental erosion is defined as the irreversible loss of dental hard tissues by a chemical process without bacterial involvement.
 The acid in the foods and drinks we consume as well as gastric acids from vomiting and reflux can lead to the softening of tooth enamel.
 As the dental hard tissues soften, the area is more susceptible to break down from abrasion.
 Most of the research blames the increased exposure of gastric juices for an increased risk of oral health issues due to vomiting and reflux.